neha-dixit0236/csci062finalproject/README.md

 To launch the GUI, simply run the **`BetterWrappedGUILauncher.java`** file.

 *Note: For the sake of simplicity, the bundled JavaFX `.jar` libraries are currently configured to work only on **macOS/Mac** systems.*

+Here's the little demo of the GUI if it doesn't work for you!

 ![!Better Wrapped GUI Demo](./images/gui_demo.gif)